Donate by Mail

-By giving stocks, mutual funds or bonds you may avoid paying substantial capital gains taxes and can deduct the full value of your gift from federal taxes.
-Gifts to San Francisco State University may be made by wire transfer.
-To make a gift via wire transfer and obtain the appropriate forms with ABA routing numbers and account information, please contact the Office of University Development at (415) 338-1042 or email email@example.com
+By giving stocks, mutual funds, or bonds you may avoid paying substantial capital gains taxes and can deduct the full value of your gift from federal taxes.

 Real Estate and Appreciated Assets

-We can help make it easy to donate your home, other real estate, and appreciated asset, such as fine art.
+We welcome donations of your real estate and other appreciated assets, such as fine art.
 We'll help guide you through any liquidation arrangements, including handling all the sales if you prefer.
-Real estate and appreciated assets may be donated outright, as well as through planned giving.
-Whether you want to make an outright donation or planned gift of any asset, or a combination, please call our resident experts in these matters, Thomas A. Mullaney, Esq., or Steve Kelton, directors, at (415) 338-7460 or email@example.com.
+Real estate and appreciated assets may be donated outright as well as through planned giving.
+Please contact our resident experts in these matters, Thomas A. Mullaney, Esq., & Steve Kelton, directors, at (415) 338-7460 or email@example.com.

-Planned gifts are particularly attractive, especially to SF State alumni and friends who live in the Bay Area or other regions where real estate appreciation has increased exponentially over the last few decades.
-In addition to including SF State in your will, it's possible to establish an annuity or other income-bearing arrangement that actually benefits you and possibly your heirs, and at the same time benefits SF State!
+Planned gifts are attractive to SF State alumni and friends who live in areas where real estate appreciation has increased over the last few decades.
+It's also possible to establish an annuity or other income-bearing arrangement that actually benefits you and possibly your heirs, and at the same time benefits SF State!

-The value of a gift in kind is tax-deductible and may include a range of tangible personal property, such as furniture and equipment, personal libraries, etc. Call (415) 338-1042 or email us, and we'll help match your potential donation with a particular need at SF State.
+The value of a gift-in-kind is tax-deductible and may include a wide range of tangible personal property such as furniture and equipment, personal libraries, etc. Call (415) 338-1042 or email us, and we'll help match your potential donation with a particular need at SF State.

-Current use gifts to the University Fund, along with unrestricted endowment donations, enable San Francisco State University's leaders to anticipate and respond to the many challenges and opportunities on the horizon.
+The current use of gifts to the University Fund, along with unrestricted endowment donations, enables San Francisco State University's leaders to anticipate and respond to the many challenges and opportunities on the horizon.
 Similar funds, often known as "Dean's Funds," are available at the college level, as well as department and program discretionary funds.

-In addition to supporting existing scholarship funds, some donors choose to establish new named scholarship endowments.
-Currently a $200,000 endowment will generate enough income to cover most of a student's annual tuition, fees and some living expenses. $25,000 is the minimum donation to establish any named endowed fund.
-Learn more about the Students First initiative to raise student support.
+In addition to supporting existing scholarship funds, some donors choose to establish newly named scholarship endowments.
+Currently, a $200,000 endowment will generate enough income to cover most of a student's annual tuition, fees, and some living expenses. $25,000 is the minimum donation to establish any named endowed fund.
+Email us to inquire about creating or funding a scholarship.

 An endowment to establish a named scholarship, chair, fellowship, or a fund to perpetually strengthen any program at the University, ensures that SF State will continue to achieve its objectives -- especially the ones about which you care most.
 With the perpetual income generated by your named endowment, you will influence the future through the graduates shaped by your visionary generosity.

-Deans, department chairs and program directors welcome the investment of alumni and friends in their creative vision, as well as that of their students and faculty.
-Your contribution to an innovation fund will make possible invaluable joint student-faculty research for undergraduates, one way SF State distinguishes itself, as well as on the graduate level.
+Your contribution to an innovation fund will make invaluable joint student-faculty research for undergraduates possible.
+This research is one way SF State distinguishes itself, as well as in research on the graduate level.
 Innovation funds encourage our scholars to open new vistas in teaching innovations, curriculum development, and applied research.

-SF State now provides an option that a growing number of donors prefer.
-With a minimum contribution of $25,000 or more, as a current interest-bearing account and or as an endowment, through your named Donor Advised Fund you can decide annually what you're interested in supporting at the University.
+With a minimum contribution of $25,000 from a current interest-bearing account and/or as an endowment, through your named Donor Advised Fund you can decide annually what you would like to support at the University.
 It's a creative and easy way to get more involved personally to help SF State fulfill its mission.